pelazas/tsbuddy/README.md

 ## How to Run

+1. Create a virtual environment, source into it.
 1. Install the dependencies: `pip install -r requirements.txt`
 2. Make sure you have a MongoDB instance running on `mongodb://localhost:27017/`.
 3. Create a `.env` file in the root directory and add your Anthropic API key: